flaf/miscellaneous/puppet/modules/ceph/README.md

-In this context too, a radosgw account (ie a account whose name matches the regex `/^radosgw/`) is special because it triggers on the client node the installation of the S3 http service (via civetweb).
+In this context too, a radosgw account (ie a account whose name matches the regex `/^radosgw/`) is special because it triggers on the client node the installation of the S3 http service (ie the `radosgw` service).

 The `is_clusternode` and `is_clientnode` parameters are
-boolean which tell if the node is a cluster node, or a client node or both.
+boolean which tell if the node is a cluster node or a client node or both.
 Depending on the case (cluster node or client node), the packages installed are a little different.
 Of course, in a client node there will be no